marko-stupin/library-app/README.md

 - Go back to vscode and run `npm test` in the terminal and make sure you are in the frontend folder.
 - In order to see test report run `npm run report`.

-> If you have any problems make sure that you're using the node version i provided above, to change your node version use <a href="https://github.com/coreybutler/nvm-windows" >node version manager</a> (nvm).
+> If you have any problems make sure that you're using the node version i provided above, to change your node version use <a href="https://github.com/coreybutler/nvm-windows target="\_blank" " >node version manager</a> (nvm).